 How to Use an Electric Pressure Canner

-Electric pressure canners are actually surprisingly easy to use, and they prompt you every step of the way.
+Electric pressure canners can actually be surprisingly easy to use, and the Presto model prompts you every step of the way.

 Presto has a quick 6-minute video that walks you through the process of using the canner, and if you learn best from videos, you can see that below (but I’ll also take you through everything step by step).